How does the 12-hour clock system work? Is midnight 12 am or 12 pm? more

-On April 30, banks, post offices and many businesses are closed.
-Opening hours in stores vary.
-Some stores are open as usual, some are open for part of the day, and some are closed all day.
-Public transport runs to a normal or special timetable and there are extra train services to take people home from large celebrations.
-However, buses and trams in the center of large cities may have different or shortened routes to avoid the crowds.
-Restaurants may be shut, open as usual or only serving special "Queen's Day" meals.
-Cafes and restaurants may close earlier than usual.
+Until 2013, banks, post offices and many businesses were closed on April 30.
+Some stores were open as usual, some were open for part of the day, and some were closed all day.
+Public transport ran to a normal or special timetable and there were extra train services to take people home from large celebrations.
+However, buses and trams in the center of large cities may have had different or shortened routes to avoid the crowds.
+Restaurants may have been shut, open as usual or only serving special "Queen's Day" meals.
+Cafes and restaurants may have closed earlier than usual.

 On August 31, 1880, Princess Wilhelmina was born in The Hague.
 She was the last child of King William III and the only child to outlive him.
 On August 31, 1885, and on the same date each year after that public birthday celebrations were held for her.
 The occasion was originally known as Princesses Day (Prinsessedag) and became known as Queen's Day in 1890 after Wilhelmina became Queen following the death of her father.
 On August 31, 1902, people in the Netherlands heard that Queen Wilhelmina had recovered from typhus and Queen's Day became a true public celebration.

 On September 6, 1948, Wilhelmina's daughter, Juliana became queen and from 1949, the Queen's Day celebrations were moved to April 30, her birthday.
 On April 30, 1980, Beatrix, Juliana's daughter, became queen.
 Her birthday is on January 31, but the date of Queen's Day remained the same as a way of honoring Juliana.
-Hence, Queen's Day is the Queen's official birthday and the anniversary of her coronation.
+Hence, Queen's Day was the Queen's official birthday and the anniversary of her coronation.

 Queen's Birthday Observances